rvesse/stardog-docs/src/docs/security.html.md

     server.document-root = "/dev/null"

-This configuration directs lighttpd to use the certificate and private key in server.pem for SSL connections. [^5]

-[^5]: lighttpd can be configured to present chaining certificates with the server certificate.
+This configuration directs lighttpd to use the certificate and private key in server.pem for SSL connections.<fn>lighttpd can be configured to present chaining certificates with the server certificate.
 This may be necessary if the server certificate is not directly signed by a trusted authority, but chains to a trusted authority.
-For details on this configuration see [the docs](http://redmine.lighttpd.net/wiki/lighttpd/Docs:SSL) (the ssl.ca-file option).
+For details on this configuration see [the docs](http://redmine.lighttpd.net/wiki/lighttpd/Docs:SSL) (the ssl.ca-file option).</fn>

 ##### Reverse Proxy with Apache 2

 Apache httpd can be configured to provide an SSL layer for remote connections.
-The following partial configuration file [^6] allows clients to use HTTPS connections with the Apache proxy, which communicates with a Stardog HTTP server listening on port 12345 of the Apache host.
+The following partial configuration file<fn>A complete configuration file is not provided because the minimal configuration file required by Apache is more detailed than the configuration file required by lighttpd.The configuration directives shown are those necessary to enable SSL and reverse proxying.</fn> allows clients to use HTTPS connections with the Apache proxy, which communicates with a Stardog HTTP server listening on port 12345 of the Apache host.